-Regular versions use a single 260-horsepower V6; new Hybrid comes with a supercharged four-cylinder and electric motor with virtually the same power and torque as the V6; both front- and four-wheel-drive models work with a continuously variable transmission.
+Regular versions use the 260-horsepower V6; Hybrid comes with a supercharged four-cylinder and electric motor with virtually the same power and torque as the V6; both front- and four-wheel-drive models work with a continuously variable transmission.